Flash and circle: Post-war usage (1948 onwards)

 After being released from internment, Mosley would continue his political activities, creating the Union Movement (UM) in February 1948.
-The UM would go on to adopt the Flash and Circle as its symbol.
+As a successor to the BUF, the UM would go on to adopt the Flash and Circle as its symbol.
 Throughout the 50s and 60s multiple branch flags were adopted using a black background with a yellow Flash and Circle with the name of the branch underneath in yellow as well.
 Another variant was adopted by the Mosley Youth in the early 50s.
 This design consisted of a red background with a black circle and a white flash.

+The Flash and Circle would also be adopted by the National Party of Europe (NPE) during its founding meeting on March 1, 1962.
+Its adoption was championed by Oswald Mosley over another symbol proposed for the NPE, a Celtic Cross.
+He argued it only represented a portion of European ancestry like Belgium and the United Kingdom, whilst the Flash represented action and solidarity.

 Usage outside of the BUF

 The emblem of the Bulgarian fascist party, Union of Bulgarian National Legions (SBNL) utilised a variant of the version of flash and circle, replacing the swastika.
 The lightning bolt represented the SBNL striking at communism.
 Eventually the emblem would replace the lightning bolt with the swastika towards the end of 1944.
-The insignia of the People's Action Party (PAP) of Singapore is composed of a red flash struck through a smaller blue circle on a white background.
-The PAP insignia is claimed to represent "action within social/racial unity" with the white background representing purity in thought and deed.

-Similar non-political symbols
+The Youth Wing of the Italian Neo-fascist movement CasaPound, Blocco Studentesco ("Students' Block") utilises a variant of the flash and circle directly inspired from Oswald Mosley's British Union of Fascists.
+The youth of the neo-fascist Suomen Sisu, Kansallinen Akseli (National Axis), uses the flash in a circle symbol.